 About the Conference

-13th Biennial Conference of Science & Management on the Colorado Plateau & Southwest Region
+14th Biennial Conference of Science & Management on the Colorado Plateau & Southwest Region

-The 13th Biennial Conference of Science will continue to be a forum that brings together resource managers and research scientists to discuss findings and management needs associated with the lands and resources of the Colorado Plateau and the larger southwestern United States.
-Climate change, energy development, invasive species, human population growth and other challenges affect water availability, natural systems, and communities throughout the Southwest.
+The 14th Biennial Conference of Science & Management on the Colorado Plateau & Southwest Region will continue to be a forum that brings together resource managers and research scientists to discuss findings and management needs associated with the lands, resources, and cultures of the Colorado Plateau and the larger southwestern United States.
+Climate change, energy development, invasive species, human population growth, and other challenges affect water availability, natural systems, biodiversity and communities throughout the Southwest.
 The conference will focus on multi-disciplinary approaches to assess and respond to these agents of change and others to ameliorate or reduce negative impacts to the region’s natural and cultural landscape.
 The conference will include plenary speakers, invited and contributed oral sessions, and a poster session.

 - Management of natural

 landowners to restore and protect the region's physical, cultural, and

-research: Research by state and federal
+research: Research by management

 firms related to the region's physical, cultural, and biological resources

-- Policy: Policy decisions that were informed and
+- Policy: Policy proposals and decisions that were informed and

 - Education: Education, training, and capacity-building programs

 that inform the public, decision makers, and current and future resource

 including its identification, funding, dissemination, and application to